Cleaning the Capital Program

-Litter pickup projects in public spaces and/or graffiti removal projects on select public assets can be registered through the Cleaning the Capital program.
-Choose to clean our precious green spaces and community parks, roadsides, and shorelines, or choose to clean areas around bus shelters by picking up litter and cigarette butts, and cleaning graffiti!
+Litter pickup projects in public spaces can be registered through the Cleaning the Capital program.
+Choose to clean our precious green spaces and community parks, roadsides, and shorelines, or choose to clean areas around bus shelters by picking up litter and cigarette butts.

 Does Cleaning the Capital include shoreline cleanups?

 Absolutely!
 Ottawa has 4,500 kilometres of streams and rivers and that doesn’t include our lakes, ponds and wetlands.
 Our incredible wealth of water environments calls on us as residents to be shoreline stewards.
 What happens on shorelines affects the quality of the water and the life it supports.
 If you do sign up to clean a stretch of shoreline that you love, remember that the focus is only on human litter.
 Leave natural elements like logs and branches in place.
 If you would like some guidance in picking a priority stretch of shoreline, please contact your local conservation authority:

 You can also take part in the Great Canadian Shoreline Cleanup.